robert-oleynik/AI4SE-Mutation-Testing/README.md

 - `src/` contains all source files
 - `tests/` contains all test files

-### Generating and Testing Mutations
+### Generating and Testing Mutants

-To generate mutations, this tool will follow the following steps:
+To generate mutants, this tool will follow the following steps:

 1. Select all functions provided in the source files.
 2. Remove all function not matching the filter expression.
 We will refer to these functions as source functions.
-3. Generate mutations with all generator and generator config combinations.
+3. Generate mutants with all generator and generator config combinations.
-4. Mark all duplicate mutations.
+4. Mark all duplicate mutants.
-5. Run tests for all unique mutations.
+5. Run tests for all unique mutants.

 #### Generators

-Generators are functions, which transform source functions into mutations or mutated functions with the usage of LLMs.
+Generators are functions, which transform source functions into mutants or mutated functions with the usage of LLMs.
 The generators used in this project can be divided into two groups:

-1. Generating mutations based on function signature and some extra information:
+1. Generating mutants based on function signature and some extra information:

 	- The first and most basic generator is the `docstring` generator.
 This generator will prompt the LLM only with the signature and docstring.